XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 > ![List.](/GFL/assets/images/ResourceCap.png)
 >
-> Even then, all resources can be obtained without regards to max capacity through daily gifts, mission rewards, and whaling ^ (probably).
+> Even then, all resources can be obtained without regards to max capacity through daily gifts, mission rewards, and whaling.

 ### I'm in core hell.
 How do I get some more?